 Tina Arena has had a remarkable recording career spanning four decades.
 One of the country’s most successful singer-songwriters and possessing one of the best voices in the business, she’s sold over 10 million albums and chalked up an impressive string of chart hits.
 In recent years, she’s been inducted into the prestigious ARIA Hall of Fame and received 2016’s Order of Australia honour.
 And next month, Arena will embark on her national Innocence to Understanding Greatest Hits Tour, performing 16 shows in 14 cities across the country.

-But only two weeks out from her first show in Brisbane, Arena was in Sydney on Monday announcing another major project on the horizon.
+But only two weeks out from her first show in Brisbane, Arena was in Sydney on Monday announcing another major project.
 Next September, she’ll take the stage as Eva Perón in a recreation of the original West End and Broadway production of Tim Rice and Andrew Lloyd Webber’s Evita, directed by Hal Prince.
-The production will premiere at the Sydney Opera House’s Joan Sutherland Theatre precisely 40 years after its first staging in London.
+The production will premiere at the Sydney Opera House’s Joan Sutherland Theatre exactly 40 years after its first staging in London.

 Over the years, Arena has spent considerable time on the musical theatre stage, both at home and internationally.
 Her credits include Cabaret, Nine, Dynamite and Joseph and the Amazing Technicolour Dreamcoat.
 Her most recent appearance in musical theatre was 10 years ago, playing Roxie Hart in Chicago on London’s West End.

 So, has returning to the musical theatre stage been something Arena has contemplated for some time?